 SAGE is pleased to recommend the Publons Academy.
-The Academy is a formal training course providing researchers with the skills, connections and experience required to become an expert peer reviewer.
+The Academy is a free-of-charge, formal training course providing researchers with the skills, connections and experience required to become an expert peer reviewer.
 The course includes:

 - 10 learning modules covering everything you need to know to write reviews